Skatteetaten/aurora/docs/documentation/aurora-config.md

 Currently, our support includes memory requirement tuning, but we anticipate the addition of more advanced features, such as data enrichment, in the near future.
 This solution will continue to evolve over time, adapting to the needs of development teams as they require more sophisticated functionalities.
+For more information about the supported capabilities in the Grafana Agent, please follow this link https://grafana.com/docs/agent/latest/flow/reference/.

 | Name                              | Default                  | Description                                                                                                                             |
 |-----------------------------------|--------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|